Desert Rose (Sting song): Background

+Critical reception

+"Desert Rose" received moderate to positive reviews from music critics, who noted that the "exotic" song differed from the rest of the album and cited it as one of Brand New Day's highlights.
+Chris Willman from Entertainment Weekly referred to the song as "world-beat"; Sting took issue with the classification of Brand New Day as "world music", although he acknowledged the North African feel of "Desert Rose".

 Music video

-The music video was directed by Paul Boyd, and features Sting taking a trip through the Mojave Desert in a Jaguar S-Type driven by a masked female chauffeur while recording himself on a JVC GR-DVX4 video camera, and then going to a nightclub in Las Vegas to perform the song with Cheb Mami.
-Scenes also feature Sting walking alone in the desert holding the camera up.
+The music video was directed by Paul Boyd in October 1999 and features Sting taking a trip through the Mojave Desert in a Jaguar S-Type driven by a masked female chauffeur while recording himself on a JVC GR-DVX4 video camera, and then going to a nightclub in Las Vegas to perform the song with Cheb Mami, a violinist and two DJs in front of a dancing crowd.
+Scenes also feature Sting walking alone in the desert holding the camera up and shots of the various patrons of the nightclub.
 It ends with a shot of Sting with his eyes shut (possibly asleep) in the back seat of the Jaguar, which is then seen driving off into the distance.
 After shooting the video, Sting's manager Miles Copeland III approached a music licensing maven, Lloyd Simon, to work with Jaguar on a collaboration, and the auto company featured the video in their prominent television advertisements during the year 2000.

 Remixes

 Also included on the single releases were club remixes by Victor Calderone.
 One remixed version of the song was used in an alternative edit of the video, which included more sexually explicit footage.
 The song was later re-released on Sting's later album Duets.